HealthSamurai/documentation/core-modules/logging/README.md

 {ev: 'w/resp', ....., role: 'nurse'}
 ```

-## $loggy endpoint
+## $loggy Endpoint

-Aidbox provides /$loggy endpoint that accepts logs with the defined structure
-  from your application.
+Aidbox provides `POST /$loggy` endpoint that accepts logs with the defined structure from your application.
 These logs are ingested into the elastic log.
-You can
-  find examples below.
+You can find examples below.

-### Input params
+### $loggy Input Params

 | Param name | Required | Type | Description |
 | :--- | :--- | :--- | :--- |